-3.3.6 Logistics Sec tion Chief Logistics Section C nief Potential Designates Field or Plant Personnel or designated member of the RRT Reports to Incident Commander Forms / Tools General: 201 Incident Briefing Form, 214a Individual Activity Log, 215 Operational Planning Worksheet As required / large scale incident: 205 Incident Radio Communications Plan, 206 Medical Plan, 208 Safety Plan Role Responsibilities The Logistics Section Chief is responsible for providing facilities, services, people, and material in support of the incident.
+- ersonnel or designat Penerte to Insident Comm Field or Plant Personnel or designated member of the RRT Reports to Incident Comma Incident Commander General:201 Incident Bri201 Incident Bri214a Individual215 OperationaWorksheet Activity Log, As required / large scale incident: 205 Incident Radio Communications Plan, 206 Medical Plan, 208 Safety Plan Role Responsibilities The Logistics Section Chief is responsible for providing facilities, services, people, and material in support of the incident.
 They participate in the development and implementation of the Incident Action Plan (IAP) and supervise the branches and units within the Logistics Section.
 The Logistics Section may be divided into two Branches: Service Branch: Responsible for providing medical, IT, communications and food to the responders during the response.
 Support Branch: Responsible for the sourcing and delivery of equipment, material and workers, and the establishment / maintenance of facilities to support the response.
 Branches are normally established to assist with span of control.
 When Branches are established, the Branch Director reports directly to the Logistics Section Chief. across the respon Ensures IT sys Establishes a I Develops a 20 IAP.
-Medical Unit: Pro Provides first responders Develops a 20 Food Unit: Provid tems are operational. link with the ECC.
-So Communications Plan if required for the vides medical services to the responders. aid and transportation to injured Medical Plan if required for the IAP. es food to the responders. er to all responders, in the ICP, the field strategies and tac ers the resources required to deliver the tics.
-Sources required to keep the response Maintains an Facilities Unit: Reassociated with the es for the incident. inventory of supplies. sponsible for the running of all facilities he response. ays out the ICP and camps.
-Maintains the Provides secu Ground Support U equipment maintains Maintains res ICP and camps. rity at the ICP and camps.
-Jnit: Provides transportation, fuel and
+Medical Unit: Pro Provides first responders Develops a 20 Food Unit: Provid Food and wat and in camps.
+Support Branch: Supply Unit: Orders strategies and tacc Orders all reso going.
+Stores supplies Maintains and Facilities Unit: Rea associated with the Locates and lace Maintains the Provides secued Ground Support U equipment maintee Maintains reso Provides fuel Unit: Deals with all communications issues se. tems are operational. ink with the ECC.
+5 Communications Plan if required for the vides medical services to the responders. aid and transportation to injured 6 Medical Plan if required for the IAP. es food to the responders. er to all responders, in the ICP, the field ers the resources required to deliver the tics. ources required to keep the response es for the incident. inventory of supplies. sponsible for the running of all facilities ne response. ays out the ICP and camps.
+ICP and camps. rity at the ICP and camps.
+Jult: Provides transportation, fuel and enance services. ource equipment. for responders. sportation services for responders.
+Digital version is available at The Pipeline .
+Hard copies are available in the ICP.